 XRx-101 as a Treatment for Coronavirus / COVID-19

-Oxypurinol (XORTX’s XRX-01) is a well studied drug that is known to be clinically safe and effective for inhibiting xanthine oxidase and decreasing production of uric acid.
-Owing to its advanced development status, Oxypurinol could be quickly developed to help treat those most severely affected by COVID-19.
-XORTX has filed new intellectual property rights for XRx-101 for the treatment of respiratory and kidney disease due to viral infection.
+Oxypurinol (XORTX’s XRX-101) is a drug that is known to be clinically safe and effective for inhibiting xanthine oxidase and decreasing production of uric acid10.
+Owing to its advanced development status, Oxypurinol could be developed to help treat some of those most severely affected by COVID-19.
+XORTX has filed a patent application for XRx-101 targeted at the treatment of respiratory and kidney disease due to viral infection.

 COVID-19 is a serious viral infection due to a coronavirus.
 Coronavirus infections such as SARS and MERS and specifically COVID-19 can be frequently accompanied by pneumonia, acute kidney injury, proteinuria and hematuria1,2.
 Acute kidney injury (“AKI”) has been identified as an independent risk factor for patients’ in-hospital mortality due to COVID-19 as well as other Coronavirus infections2.
 Early reports suggested a lower incidence (between 3% to 9%) of AKI in those with COVID-19 infection2,6,7.
 Recent reports, however, have shown a higher frequency of renal abnormalities.
 A study of 59 patients with COVID-19 found that 34% of patients developed massive albuminuria on the first day of admission and 63% developed proteinuria during their stay in hospital8.

-Based on these recent studies, the Company believes that its Oxypurinol formulation, XRx-101, has the potential to be a front-line treatment for severe cases of Coronavirus and that this therapy has the ability to decrease morbidity and mortality in hospitalized patients.
+Based on these recent studies, the Company believes that its Oxypurinol formulation, XRx-101, has the potential to be a treatment for severe cases of Coronavirus and that this therapy may have the ability to decrease morbidity and mortality in hospitalized patients.
 Management’s belief that XRx-101 is a possible treatment for COVID-19 is based upon its potential anti-viral properties, and historic animal and human data that show that acute tissue injury can lead to rapid accumulation of uric acid and uric acid crystals that aggregate in kidneys and induce acute kidney injury3,4.
 When acute kidney injury accompanies pneumonia, post-discharge outcomes are worse than either diagnosis alone.
 Patients who survive a pneumonia hospitalization and develop acute kidney injury are at high risk for major adverse kidney events including death and should receive careful follow-up4.
-Perhaps more importantly, Oxypurinol has been previously studied for anti-viral properties9, a characteristic that may decrease morbidity and mortality of COVID-19.
-Importantly, Oxypurinol has in the past received an “Approval Letter” from the US FDA, potentially accelerating development for this purpose.
+Oxypurinol has been previously studied for anti-viral properties9, a characteristic that may decrease morbidity and mortality of COVID-19.
+Oxypurinol has in the past received an “Approval Letter” from the US FDA, which may potentially accelerate development for this purpose.

-The triple action of XRx-101, as an anti-viral therapy, to decrease the production of uric acid and increase the aqueous solubility of uric acid thereby decreasing uric acid crystal formation associated with tumor lysis “like” syndrome due to Coronavirus infection.
+The potential triple action of XRx-101, as a potential anti-viral therapy, to potentially decrease the production of uric acid and potentially increase the aqueous solubility of uric acid thereby potentially decreasing uric acid crystal formation associated with tumor lysis “like” syndrome due to Coronavirus infection.
 Decreasing uric acid with a xanthine oxidase inhibitor is associated with decreased inflammation, oxygen radical concentrations, cytokine concentration and tissue protection.
-Any agent that decreases the severity of primary or secondary pneumonia leading to acute kidney injury is potentially highly relevant.
+Any agent that decreases the severity of primary or secondary pneumonia leading to acute kidney injury may be potentially highly relevant.